-1) RELATIONAL GOAL
+1) RELATIONAL GOAL: 10-YEAR VISION

-Southwestern's relationship with its alumni and friends will be in the spirit of longterm cooperation and mutual benefit.
+Southwestern's relationship with its alumni and friends will be in the spirit of long-term cooperation and mutual benefit.
 Attending Southwestern will result in a connection to the institution that sustains a lifelong commitment to the college.

-The college will provide its alumni and friends with multiple opportunities for service through
+The college will provide its alumni and friends with multiple opportunities for service through:

 - financial support of students and programs,

 - consultation with faculty and staff,

-- internships and career development assistance for current students,
+- internships, mentoring, and career development assistance for current students.

 - recruitment of new students,

-- service on boards and committees.
+- service on college boards and committees.